Latin by the Dowling Method

 This is the exciting part.

 When you've written out all your tables 200 times each, you are ready to start reading volume I of Lingua Latina.
 This is a "direct method" book that starts you off with very simple Latin, and that tells a story about a Roman family living around the time of Augustus.
+It is a work of pedagogical genius.

 The book is very hard to find in American bookstores.
 Almost impossible, in fact.
 But the wonderful thing is that, in this age of the Web, you can order it online.
 Just click here on Lingua Latina.